 From Skaftafell to the East Fjords of Iceland

-The time on thousands of years of history captured in the glacier ice of Skaftafell National Park was unbelievable beautiful, something not to miss of Iceland.
-But our way further on the ring road guided us towards the foreign of the harsh and unknown nature of the East Fjords of Iceland.
-The closely spaced landscapes made us stopping along the coast again and again, too beautiful, too spectacular to turn one’s back on it.
-The quite popular city of Höfn was not on our list, although it should be worth a visit, as it was told to us.
+The time of thousands of years of history captured in the glacier ice of Skaftafell National Park was unbelievably beautiful, something not to miss of Iceland.
+But our way further on the ring road guided us towards the harsh and unknown nature of the East Fjords of Iceland.
+The closely spaced landscapes made us stop along the coast, again and again, too beautiful, too spectacular to turn one’s back on it.
+The quite popular town of Höfn was not on our list, although it should be worth a visit, as it was told to us.

 Gay Couple Road Trip East Iceland

-The time flys by and we were in need of a place to sleep.
+The time flew by, and we required a place to sleep.
 We decided to stay in one of the most beautiful Fjord villages of East Iceland: Seyðisfjörður.
 The first municipality of Iceland with electricity and the port of call for the only car ferry connecting the European mainland with Iceland.
 We arrived really late in the Seyðisfjörður and decided to sleep in the car next to the waterfront.
 It should have become a windy night.
-The next morning we were awakened by sunlight, deep, blue sky and a group of cackling wild goose and free-ranging horses.
-Accidently we spend the night in close vicinity to a beautiful hidden waterfall with a rainbow on the north side of the Fjord, which was then our spot for a short nature breakfast and a bath in ice cold Icelandic water.
-Back in the municipality of Seyðisfjörður we had a morning coffee in a small bakery at Hotel Aldan.
-Tip: Order a filter coffee, because refilling is for free!
+The next morning we were awakened by sunlight, deep, blue sky, and a group of cackling wild goose and free-ranging horses.
+Accidentally, we spend the night in close vicinity to a beautiful hidden waterfall with a rainbow on the north side of the Fjord, which was then our spot for a short nature breakfast and a bath in ice-cold Icelandic water.
+Back in the municipality of Seyðisfjörður, we had a morning coffee in a small bakery at Hotel Aldan.
+Tip: Order a filter coffee because refilling is for free!

-Back on the road in a central direction, we had to leave the wide and open valley with the town Egilsstaðir behind and took the gravel road along bold cliffs, untouched nature and meadow land towards the small fisher village Vopnafjörður.
+Back on the road in a central direction, we had to leave the wide and open valley with the town Egilsstaðir behind and took the gravel road along bold cliffs, untouched nature, and meadowland towards the small fisher village Vopnafjörður.
 The view over the Fjord Vopnafjörður is breathtaking.
-But the best thing to do is a bath in one of the most beautiful thermal baths of Iceland, at the public pool of Selárdalslaug.
+But the best thing to do is a bath in one of Iceland’s most beautiful thermal baths at the public pool of Selárdalslaug.
 Tip: check the opening hours during the week before taking the detour for nothing.
-The opening hours for a bath in Summer are daily from 10 am to 8 pm and during Winter times from Tuesday to Friday 10am-2pm and Saturday to Sunday from 12 am to 16 pm.
+The opening hours for a bath in Summer are daily from 10 am to 8 pm and during Winter times from Tuesday to Friday 10 am – 2 pm and Saturday to Sunday from 12 am to 16 pm.
 To be sure, check the website!

 Dettifoss Waterfall and the Power of Water

-We were able to see both sides of the river Jökulsá á Fjöllum, that drops at this point more than 100 meters in depth.
+We could see both sides of the river Jökulsá á Fjöllum, that drops at this point more than 100 meters in depth.
 This natural spectacle became very famous due to being the first setting for the Alien movie “Prometheus”.
-The power of wind, water and light made this part of Iceland to one of our highlights of the road trip.
-The next day on our way to Mývatn, we also visited the other side of Dettifoss and we were lucky!
+The power of wind, water, and light made this part of Iceland one of our road trip highlights.
+The next day on our way to Mývatn, we also visited the other side of Dettifoss, and we were lucky!
 With the right position of the sun, we saw multiple rainbows while thousands of liters of glacier water flowed downstream.
 Definitely, an experience we would not have wanted to miss.

 Hrossaborg Crater – a Natural Amphitheater

 We hiked on top of the crater edge and simply enjoyed the view.
 And of course, tried to imagine, how this nature-film set was used filming Oblivion with Tom Cruise.
-Knowing that and being all alone here, made this spot to very special place for us on our Iceland road trip.
+Knowing that and being alone here made this spot a special place for us on our Iceland road trip.

 The Sulfuric Smell of Icelandic Volcanos